Barbie: A Fairy Secret: Plot

-Barbie is at the premiere of her latest movie along with her actor boyfriend Ken, when her rival and co-star, Raquelle, steps on her dress, ripping it.
+Some time after the events of A Fashion Fairytale, Barbie is at the premiere of her latest movie along with her actor boyfriend Ken, when her rival and co-star, Raquelle, steps on her dress, ripping it.
 Her stylists, Carrie and Taylor, who are secretly fairies, use magic to mend it.
-Crystal, a photographer, greets Carrie and Taylor and, taking one last picture of Ken, leaves to go back to Gloss Angeles.
+Crystal, a photographer, greets Carrie and Taylor and, taking one last picture of Ken, leaves to go back to Gloss Angeles, a realm with fairies and winged creatures.
 Crystal shows Princess Graciella the pictures she took at the premiere.
 She gives the Princess some tea in which she secretly mixed with a love potion.
 Crystal then shows the Princess the picture of Ken she took, and Graciella falls in love with him almost instantly.

 The next day at Wally's restaurant, Barbie confronts Raquelle about the dress-stepping incident.
 During the facade, Princess Graciella, Crystal, and two assistant fairies unexpectedly show up and kidnap Ken.
 Carrie and Taylor sprout their wings and attempt to stop the Princess from taking Ken, but the portal to Gloss Angeles closes before they can enter it.
 The stylists attempt to dissuade Raquelle and Barbie of the fact that they just saw fairies but finally admit their existence.
 They explain that Ken is in trouble because if a human marries a fairy, the human has to stay in Gloss Angeles forever.
 Meanwhile, in Gloss Angeles, Ken and the Princess arrive in the royal palace, where they meet Zane, Graciella's boyfriend.
 Zane is outraged at Graciella's new love interest and challenges Ken to three consecutive duels.

 Barbie, Raquelle, and the fairies go to a clothing store, where they enter a Fairy Flyway (a fairy method of transport), which leads them to the top of the Eiffel Tower in Paris.
 The fairies reveal that Lilianna Roxelle, a world-famous fashion critic, is the oldest and wisest fairy living on Earth.
 After they arrive at Lilianna's home, she informs them that Princess Graciella is under a love potion spell.
 She gives Barbie an antidote that will turn the Princess back to normal if it rains down on her.
 It is also revealed that Taylor and Carrie were banished from Gloss Angeles earlier due to some personal reasons.
 The girls then take Liliana's portal to continue their journey.